ACHS offers a one day RCA Training Program

 Clinician or Clinician Manager.

 The ACHS has the capacity, through its membership and networks, to harness the skills and knowledge of senior managers and clinicians across the health system in all states and territories.
-The ACHS has drawn upon its ongoing relationship with these individuals to bring together a faculty with the relevant skills and experience to deliver this training.
+The ACHS has a faculty with the relevant skills and experience to deliver this training.

 Participants will be assessed during the workshop in terms of their engagement and participation in the practical skills sets.